-Established in 1972, Sabelt S.p.A. (hereinafter referred as Sabelt or the Company) is a global leader in the development, manufacturing and sale of original equipment car seats, motorsport products and seatbelts for special applications such as aerospace and aviation, reaching in 2019 a structured workforce of 246 units and € 75 million in revenues.
+Established in 1972, Sabelt S.p.A. (hereinafter referred as Sabelt or the Company) is a global leader in the development, manufacturing and sale of original equipment car seats, motorsport products and seatbelts for special applications such as aerospace and aviation, reaching in 2021 a structured workforce of 331 units and € 72 million in revenues, a new growth after the 2020 slow down caused by the global Covid19 healthcare emergency.